SWSWF promotes the following goals:

 Please take a moment and view our foundation video.

-The Southwest Sports Wellness Foundation (SWSWF) was established in 2010 to fulfill a need in the under-served areas of San Diego by performing high school sports screening assessments, offering free high school injury clinics, educating medical doctors, physical therapists, and certified athletic trainers, and by providing scholarships for students with an interest in healthcare.
+The Southwest Sports Wellness Foundation (SWSWF) was established in 2010 to fulfill a need in the under-served areas of San Diego by underwriting high school sports screening assessments, supporting free high school sports injury clinics, educating medical doctors, physical therapists, and certified athletic trainers, and by providing scholarships for students with an interest in healthcare.

 Dr. Charles “Doc” Camarata began working with high school athletes in 1964 and has been donating his services to student athletes in San Diego County ever since.
 In 1982, along with Ed Ayub P.T., they started the first free Saturday morning injury clinic in the South Bay area of San Diego.
 Michael Stein, P.T. has been volunteering his services since 1987 and the injury clinic program started by Doc and Ed was moved to his clinic, Manual Orthopedic Physical Therapy in Eastlake, in 2008.
 Doc and Mike are joined in this effort by Dr. Mike Lenihan and Dr. Mark Selecky, who practice together at LSC Orthopaedics, also in Eastlake as well as by Joe Bailey, P.T. and Curtis Hill, P.T. who run Manual Orthopedic Physical Therapy with Mike Stein.
 Doctors Lenihan and Selecky did their sports medicine fellowships at Kerlan and Jobe Orthopedic Sports Medicine Clinic in Los Angeles where they worked with many college and professional athletes and teams including the Los Angeles Dodgers, Angels, Lakers, Galaxy, Ducks and Kings.
 Both Dr. Lenihan and Dr. Selecky have worked in the South Bay area of San Diego for many years and have volunteered countless hours treating high school, college and Olympic athletes.

 The Foundation seeks to continue this tradition on a more comprehensive and organized level by providing funds and seeking out volunteers to provide sports medicine care to student athletes, especially those without resources.
-This will be accomplished by free injury clinics and by providing rehabilitation to student athletes.
-The Foundation will also continue to provide pre-participation screenings to continue with the preventive work the group has done over the years.
+This will be accomplished by free injury clinics and by spporting rehabilitation for student athletes.
+The Foundation will also continue to underwrite pre-participation screenings to continue with the preventive work the group has done over the years.
 The pre-participation exams will initially be conducted twice each year in order to give the student athlete a quality medical screening before they participate in a school sport.

 The Foundation will also continue its support of sports specific training opportunities for the area youth athletes.
 This program opens up a world of training and competition to young athletes who would otherwise not have access to such opportunities.
 The program provides role models to the young athletes that builds self esteem and shows them the real world results from the commitment to setting goals..